bedops/bedops/docs/content/installation.rst

      gcc (GCC) 4.8.2
      ...

-   If you do not have ``gcc`` installed, then open the Cygwin (64-bit) installer application, navigate through the usual user and package destination options, and then mark the GCC 4.8.* packages for installation:
+   If you do not have ``gcc`` installed, then open the Cygwin (64-bit) installer application again, navigate through the current setup options, and then mark the GCC 4.8.* packages for installation:

    .. image:: ../assets/installation/bedops_cygwin_installer_gcc_screen.png

    If it helps, type in ``gcc`` into the search field to filter results to GCC-related packages.
-Make sure to include the following packages:
+Make sure to mark the following packages for installation, at least:

    * **gcc-core**
    * **gcc-debuginfo**